st3v3nmw/obsidian-spaced-repetition/docs/docs/zh/contributing.md

 6. Before pushing your changes, run the linter: `pnpm lint`
     - Format the code in case any warnings are raised: `pnpm format`
 7. Open the pull request.

+### UI changes

+-   All UI changes should be made in the `src/gui/` folder.

+-   Put your changes under the right section (see "MARK:" or "#region" comments in the code).

+-   Document your functions & classes with JSDoc.

+-   Test your changes in all arrangements that the ui can be in:
+    1. Desktop
+    2. Mobile portrait mode
+    3. Small sized mobile device
+    4. Mobile landscape mode
+    5. Tablet landscape mode
+    6. Tablet portrait mode
+    7. All the above, but with tab view option enabled
+    8. All the above, but with tab view option disabled
+    9. All the above, but with tab view option disabled and different flashcard height/width percentages

 ---